Unbiased Directed Object Attention Graph for Object Navigation: Experiments

 \subsection{Strong and Concise Baseline}

 The methods presented in \cite{du2020learning, zhang2021hierarchical, qiu2020target} include five kinds of branches (image, zone, room, previous action and object) that are concatenated into a vector before being input into the LSTM network.
 To evaluate the influence of the five branches separately on the object navigation task, we eliminate each branch in turn, as shown in Table~\ref{tab:branch ablation}.
 The object branch has the greatest impact on the experimental results, and the removal of the object branch drops 20.27/24.27, 17.62/19.38, 8.40/11.02 in SR, SPL and SAE (ALL/L>=5, \%).
 This confirms the importance of object features in object navigation task.
 In this perspective, the adequate exploration of object relationships is necessary.
 Moreover, the image and previous action branches also have significant impacts on the agent's navigation ability.
-Whereas, the elimination of the room branch or the zone branch reduces the SR by only approximately 1\% and has little effect on the SPL.
-The both ablation operations do not affect the performance due to the difficulty in predicting the room type, which is the premise of these two branches.
-Accordingly, our baseline abandons the room and zone branches, and retains only the image, object and previous action branches.
+Whereas, the room branch and the zone branch have little effect on the SR and SPL.
+Accordingly, our baseline retains only the image, object and previous action branches.

 The last row in Table~\ref{tab:branch ablation} shows our simplified baseline.
 The removal of the object GCN, room branch and zone branch reduces the agent's exploration time by 27.2\% while leaving the SR, SPL and SAE essentially unchanged.
-This more concise baseline allows us to observe the advantages of the added modules more clearly and increases the upper limit of the model.
+This more concise baseline allows us to observe the advantages of the added modules more clearly.